 Careers Programme and Policy

-New Hall has an up to date Careers Programme in place for the Sixth Form students in both Year 12 and 13.
+New Hall has a Careers Programme in place for the Sixth Form students in both Year 12 and 13.
 Along with a policy outlining our commitment to provide clear and up to date Careers Education, Information, Advice and Guidance (CEIAG).
 We will review the Careers Programme and Policy annually to ensure the students receive the best possible and most up to date CEIAG.
-If you would like to receive a copy of either document, please request this from the Careers Officer.